 1. ADA Aqua Soil Amazonia

 This aqua soil is a great choice for people who have planted aquariums with a ton of different plants in them.
-It’s not very expensive, it’s natural, and it definitely does the trick.
+It’s not very expensive, it’s natural, and it definitely does the trick (you can see more info and pricing here).

 This aqua soil comes with a variety of benefits for your fish tank.
 One of our favorite parts about this substrate is that it is made of specially processed material straight from the earth and it is completely natural.